vcdep/vcdep_setup/README.md

 VCDEP server once the everything is up and running by navigating to the vcdep_server folder, opening the server.js file and resaving it.
 This causes nodemon to think a change has been remade and restart the server.</li>
+<li>Docker requires their containers to be lower case and unique, so we
+programmed docker to use the name of the repositories.
+We automatically downcase the repositories to lowercase for this reason, however, this also happens for the url addresses for staging and we noticed that students had difficulty finding their repositories for this reason because on github it shows as uppercase so they use that for the url and get a 404 not found.
+So, when you make the repositories, please use all lowercase names to avoid such confusion.</li>
 </ul>